-In this example, we connect the Answer Option "use the TV for video games..." with the two attributes "hdmi_port" and "display_resolution" (see Attribute Description).
-We want to achieve that the TV has at least one HDMI port for the console and Full-HD resolution for a good gaming experience.
-That is why we select the values "yes" for "hdmi_port" and "full_hd" for "display_resolution".
+In this example, you connect the Answer Option "use the TV for video games..." with the two attributes "hdmi_port" and "display_resolution" (see Attribute Description).
+You want to achieve that the TV has at least one HDMI port for the console and Full-HD resolution for a good gaming experience.
+That is why you select the values "yes" for "hdmi_port" and "full_hd" for "display_resolution".
 Moreover make sure that the logical operator is set to "AND".

 How to Configure More Than One Logical Operator?

 - Only conjunctions: